csound-plugins/risset/README.md

 # risset: a package manager for csound

 This is the repository of risset, a package manager for csound external plugins and user-defined-opcodes.
-All plugins are kept in a separate repository at [risset-data](https://github.com/csound-plugins/risset-data)
+Plugin binaries and documentation is kept in a separate repository at [risset-data](https://github.com/csound-plugins/risset-data)

 # Installation